-(Raw Damage x Critical Strike Damage Multiplier)
+(Raw Damage x Critical Hit Damage Multiplier)

-Elemental Damage bonus
+Elemental Damage Bonus

 Note that in the example above, the total damage increase is less than 25%, meaning elemental damage is not boosted by critical hits.
-Due to this reason, elemental builds rely on the skill called Critical Element which will make your elemental attacks do critical strikes as well!
+Due to this reason, elemental builds rely on the skill called Critical Element which will make your elemental attacks do critical hits as well!